How To Get A CSCS Card – All Your Questions Answered

 Please also bear in mid, that if you (or the company your work for) are registered for VAT, that element of our invoice is fully recoverable.

 Many calls we receive start with one of two misconceptions….
 “I need my City & Guilds” or “I want my Level 3” so let’s start with those.

 “City & Guilds” isn’t a qualification, or a qualification standard.
-It is an awarding body, regulated by the Qualifications and Curriculum Authority (QCA).
+It is an Awarding Organisation, regulated by the Qualifications and Curriculum Authority (QCA).
 Historically, they were associated with trade skills and in particular, construction qualifications.
 That’s why so many people will have (back in the day) been through apprenticeships or other courses under their brand name.

 The Construction Industry Training Board (CITB) developed their own awarding body Construction Skills, delivering similar qualifications and during the 2000’s joined the City & Guilds in the Construction Awards Alliance.
 Subsequently they parted and CSkills Awards was created, an awarding body owned and operated by the CITB.
 CSkills quickly became the leading awarding body for the construction sector.